deemoun/damn-simple-file-manager/README.md

 - Keyboard support and simple navigation
 - Create, copy, move, and delete files or folders
 - Displays drive information and available space
+- Configurable behavior via `dsfm.ini`

+## Configuration

+`dsfm.ini` is created automatically next to the application.
+Set `hidden_files=false` to hide files and folders marked as hidden.

 ## Building